RobustoFramework/Multi-platform-Multi-board/development/README.md

 </tr>
 </table>
 As a twofer, in the raw source, you also get to learn how to escape a triple backtick. :-)

+# KConfig-config
+KConfig is a tool for keeping track of the configurations of a project.
+ESP-IDF uses it to great effect, so why not use it?
+It uses kconfiglib (`pip install kconfiglib`), which installs all of the tools.

+Here, Kconfigs to both Native and Arduino in my project (ESP-IDF obviously already has it).
+It adds itself automatically, it might work with more frameworks.
+As I don’t control the Arduino and Native platforms, It isn’t the most elegant as I need extra_scripts .
+Neither it is the most intelligent, as it doesn’t look for Kconfigs everywhere like ESP-IDF.
+So far though, my configs all orsource each other, so it doesn’t matter.
+But for it to be general, that would have to be added.

+It has the following scripts and templates, and they are in the [env] extra_scripts, hence called by all environments:

+- `scripts/init_env.py`<br/>
+If the framework isn’t ESP-IDF, it adds a “Run Menuconfig” project task to the current environment.

+- `scripts/run_menuconfig.py`<br/>
+When the “Run Menuconfig” task is clicked, it passes the environment name, let’s say it is uno, for the Arduino environment to `scripts/run_menuconfig.py`.
+First it copies `scripts/Kconfig.template` to `./Kconfig.uno`.
+Then it runs:
+`KCONFIG_CONFIG=.config.uno menuconfig ./Kconfig.uno`
+…producing `.config.uno` when the user saves the settings.

+- `pre:scripts/pre-build.py`<br/>
+This is run on every build, there it:
+  - runs<br/>
+  `KCONFIG_CONFIG=.config.uno genconfig Kconfig.uno --header-path $BUILD_DIR/config/robconfig_.h`<br/>
+…to create the header file in `$BUILD_DIR/config` and adds it to the CPPPATH and env.BuildSources.
+  - copies the `scripts/robconfig.h` header file into `$BUILD_DIR/config`<br/>
+  This file imports `sdkconfig.h` if it is ESP-IDF(`$PIOENV=espidf`) and the `robconfig_.h` it is not.
+This way, an application doesn't have to care what generates its configuration.